-An information artifact is anything with which people communicate, such as a text, an image, a piece of graphic design, a video, and so on.
-By asking critical questions as you engage it, you can develop a deeper understanding of an artifact’s meaning, aim, and context.
+An information artifact is anything with which people communicate, such as a text, an image, a piece of graphic design, a video, or so on.
+By asking critical questions as you engage it, you can develop a deeper understanding of an artifact’s context, aim, and meaning.

 To determine the usefulness of a source, you can choose from many different critical tools, such as the CRAAP test, the SCARAB rubric, or the Reuters Source Guide.
 All of those tools offer suggestions about how much weight to give a source based on its timeliness, authority, reliability, and so forth.